AlexAntony3/quizzically/README.md

 # Quizzically
 ## Introduction

-Welcome to Quizzically, a general knowledge quiz with three degrees of difficulty: easy, medium and hard.
-This quiz is suitable for anyone above the age of 5, and is an interactive website that allows the user to select the correct answer out of 4 multiple choices.
+Welcome to Quizzically, a general knowledge quiz with three degrees of difficulty: **easy, medium and hard**.
+This quiz is suitable for anyone above the age of 5, and is an interactive website that allows the user to select the correct answer out of **4 multiple choices**.

 ---
 ## UX (user experience)